sponsian/mosaic-dev/README.md

 ICRs are computed dynamically at runtime, and not stored on the node.
 This is because ICRs of active Troves change dynamically, when:

-- The ETH:USD price varies, altering the USD of the collateral of every Trove
+- The REEF:USD price varies, altering the USD of the collateral of every Trove
 - A liquidation that redistributes collateral and debt to active Troves occurs

 The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active Troves (though it does decrease the ICR of each active Trove above the MCR).